andsve/andsve.github.io/_posts/2014-01-06-realtime-rendering-blogs.md

 grand: true
 toc: true
 ---
 A collection of (mostly) rendering and game engine related blogs, in no specific order.
-I used to have a couple of these as RSS feeds on a now defunct feed agregator, and until I take the time to input them all into a working one, this post will have to do.
+I used to have a couple of these as RSS feeds on a now defunct feed aggregator, and until I take the time to input them all into a working one, this post will have to do.
 Please let me know of you know of any swell blog that are missing!

 ## Industry People
 * [Diary of a Graphics Programmer](http://diaryofagraphicsprogrammer.blogspot.com/) - Wolfgang Engel [<i class="fa fa-twitter-square"></i>](https://twitter.com/wolfgangengel), ShaderX and GPU Pro books editor legend, currently CEO of Confetti.